Get ready to be scared out of your wits...

 Whether it’s original film soundtracks or classical music put to powerful effect on the big screen, Andrew Collins – film critic for Radio Times – invites you on a weekly journey through the finest film scores in Saturday Night at the Movies, every Saturday at 5pm.

 Many years ago, Bach composed cantatas and Mozart composed symphonies.
 They were the musical currency of the time; quite simply, they paid the bills.
 We’d argue that, were those composers alive in the 21st century, they would be composing film scores – and we’re delighted to champion this modern day form of classical music every Saturday evening on Classic FM.

-Very often, Howard will devote a section of the programme to a Movie Music Master, playing a selection of scores from one composer and telling the story of their success along the way.
+Very often, a section of the programme is devoted to a Movie Music Master, playing a selection of scores from one composer and telling the story of their success along the way.
 We also get to regularly enjoy classical music made famous in the movies – from Barber’s Adagio for Strings, introduced to millions for the first time through its powerful use in the film Platoon, through to Mahler’s Symphony No.5, remembered forever by cinemagoers as the music heard in Death in Venice.